-A second judicial review is being sought by PGMBM for the Government’s controversial hotel quarantine policy.
+We are seeeking a second judicial review for the Government’s controversial hotel quarantine policy.
 The Government could end up paying tens of millions of pounds in compensation if they do not change their approach.

-In July 2021, in the first phase of the judicial review, PGMBM forced the Government into a U-turn on hotel quarantine costs for those facing financial hardship.
+In July 2021, in the first phase of the judicial review, we have forced the Government into a U-turn on hotel quarantine costs for those facing financial hardship.

 Now, we believe that the policy of detaining people for 10 days in a hotel, despite being fully vaccinated in the UK and having tested negative on their return, is an ‘unlawful deprivation of liberty’ and violates fundamental human rights.